hapv3/neural-compiler/README.md

 ### Output

 The result of the compilation is an optimised network in either TFLite or Raw format depending upon the input network.
-This can be overridden using the `--output-format option`.
+This can be overridden using the `--output-format` option.

 TFLite output contains TensorFlow Lite Custom operators for those parts of the network that can be accelerated by the Ethos-U NPU.
 Parts of the network